15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 From Leigh of Campfires and Concierges

-If you want an amazing US national park to visit in winter, look no farther than Saguaro National Park in southern Arizona.
+If you’re looking for a unique and unforgettable US national park to visit this winter, look no further than Saguaro National Park in Tucson, AZ.

-While most of the country is buried in snow and cold weather, Southern Arizona finally reaches manageable temperatures in the winter, making Saguaro National Park the perfect winter destination for hikers and birders.
+When much of the country is buried in snow and cold weather, Southern Arizona finally reaches manageable temperatures, making Saguaro National Park the perfect winter destination for hikers and birders.

 READ NEXT